UniSharp/laravel-filemanager/README.md

 </p>

 ## Installing alpha version
-The alpha version of `v2.0` contains support of cloud storage and fresh new UI with RWD.
+The alpha version of `v2.0` contains support for cloud storage and fresh new UI with RWD.

  * Run `composer require unisharp/laravel-filemanager:dev-master` to get the latest code.
  * Run `composer require unisharp/laravel-filemanager:v2.0.0-alpha8` to get the latest release of alpha version.